 - ethernet cable if desired (wireless internet access is available)

+Housing Allowance.
 Our program now has funds that allow assistance for individuals that do not wish to take advantage of our apartments/dorms, or are working off-site.
 It pays $250 per week for students and $300 per week for visiting faculty, and it is added to their stipend checks.
 This includes students who may already have housing in Ames.

 - How will I get there?

 Travel arrangements are the responsibility of the participant.

 Participants must submit their travel plans, including departure and return cities, method of travel, flight numbers, etc. to coordinate airport shuttles and apartment key distribution, and to qualify for travel expense reimbursements.
-Contact Deb (515-294-9557) by the date specified in your orientation materials.
+Contact Deb Samuelson by the date specified in your orientation materials.
 Airport shuttle schedules will be emailed to air travelers prior to arrival.